Relativistic Locality from Electromagnetism to Quantum Field Theory: Conclusion

 \section{Conclusion}

 In this paper we have argued that the unitary evolution of the quantum state in QFT without collapse (Everettian QFT) is local.
 We began by putting forward a single standard for relativistic locality that can be applied across different theories and then showed explicitly that electromagnetism, the Klein-Gordon equation, and the Dirac equation meet that standard.
 For QFT, one can debate whether it is better to take a field (wave functional) or a particle (Fock space) approach.
 Here we have focused our attention on one advantage of the field approach, showing (in a rough way that could be made more rigorous) that a field approach to QFT achieves relativistic locality whereas a particle approach to QFT is either non-local or fails to assign states to regions.
-Finally, we argued that local state evolution at the fundamental level is compatible with a non-local branching of worlds at the non-fundamental level.
-Throughout our discussion of different theories, we have focused on the evolution of the fundamental ontology and not on any interventions or measurements that might be conducted by observers.
-If the underlying dynamics are local, such interventions cannot violate that locality.